Amy Helms, LMSW, MS, CEDRD-S, RD, LD, CLT

 Amy Helms, LMSW, MS, CEDRD, RD, LD, CLT is an experienced clinician and believes in the power of human connection and self-compassion to foster growth and powerful transformation.
 Amy has dedicated her career to nutrition counseling, supervising, and teaching in the field of nutrition, body image, intuitive eating, eating disorders, and infertility, women’s health, and food allergies.

 She believes in combining an individualized approach with the latest evidenced based techniques.
 She practices within the Intuitive Eating and Health at Every Size® principles.

 Amy understands the importance of continuing education and being current on the latest evidenced based treatments.
 She does this through memberships in professional organizations including the International Association of Eating Disorder Professionals, International Federation Eating Disorder Professionals, and Eating Disorder Pro.
-She is the coordinator for the South Carolina Eating Disorder Association (SCEDA) and leader for Project HEAL Midlands of South Carolina Chapter, and a member of the Project Heal HEALers Circle.
+She is the coordinator for the South Carolina Eating Disorder Association (SCEDA).

 When she is not in the office, you will find her spending time with her two children, Laura Grace and Joshua.
 Her favorite ways to practice self-care are playing tennis with her USTA league team or just hitting the ball around, journaling, and going for walks.
 She is currently working on a faith based book for the treatment of eating disorders.

 New Hope Counseling and Wellness Center enables patients to receive both nutrition and counseling services.
 Our team can answer your questions and determine what is best for you.